 Nagoya Castle is one of Nagoya's must-visit sightseeing locations with plenty of photogenic areas.

 For your visit, Honmarugoten can't be recommended enough!
 The beautiful gold-gilded rooms and gorgeously decorated walls are the perfect backdrop for photography.
 The ceilings, metal fittings, and paintings are meticulously crafted and worth close inspection.
-Flash photography is prohibited so take care before you take photos.
+Flash photography is prohibited so switch off your flash before you take photos.

-When you are done with the castle check out Kinshachi Yokocho, the food entertainment spot where you can eat Nagoyameshi (Nagoyan Cuisine).
+When you are done with the castle check out Kinshachi Yokocho, a restaurant area where you can try Nagoyameshi (Nagoyan Cuisine).
 The area is divided into two sections, Yoshinao Zone and the Muneharu Zone.
-Check out cafe diner POP ☆ OVER if you want to collect the likes on Instagram, and Ninja has ninja-themed ice cream, parfaits and cheese dogs.
+Check out cafe diner POP ☆ OVER for great Instagramable photos guaranteed to bring in the likes.
+Their ninja-themed ice cream, parfaits, and cheese dogs are so kawaii (cute)!

 Kimono Rental Shop

-A 1-day plan from 9 am–6 pm, and 1-night plan from 9 am–6 pm on the following day.
-If you want to enjoy an evening dinner in a kimono the latter course is perfect for you!
+They have a 1-day plan from 9 am–6 pm and a 1-night plan from 9 am–6 pm on the following day.
+If you want to enjoy an evening dinner while wearing a kimono the latter course is perfect for you!

 Nagoya's Cultural Melting-Pot — Osu (Aichi Prefecture)

 The Osu area is within walking distance from downtown Sakae in Nagoya.
-Cultural Melting-Pot sums up Osu perfectly!
-Old shrines and temples of Japan, long-established local stores, second-hand clothing stores, and antique shops, shops representing modern cultural developments such as anime and maid cafes, as well as foreign cultures are all mixed here!
+The term Cultural Melting-Pot sums up Osu perfectly!
+With old shrines and temples, local stores established long ago, second-hand clothing, antiques, and shops representing modern cultural developments such as anime and maid cafes, with many foreign cultural influences all mixed in!

 You can also enjoy Osu in a kimono.
-The first place to visit is Osu Kanon, the symbol of Osu, and then take a walk down the shopping street.
-The large Osu Manekineko (Beckoning Cat), and many stylish cafes make for great photography.
-The Konparu, which can only be found in Nagoya, and the renovated private house-made-cafe, Café Buriko, are of particular note for their good atmosphere and delicious food.
+The first place to visit is Osu Kanon, the symbol of Osu, afterward, take a walk down the shopping street.
+The large Osu Manekineko (Beckoning Cat), and many stylish cafes make for great Instagrammable spots.
+Konparu, a local Nagoyan cafe, and the renovated house-turned-cafe, Café Buriko, are of particular note for their great atmosphere and delicious food.

 Kimono Rental Shop